OwenT2424/operating-systems-cw-journal/week6.md

 A CPU stress test was performed using stress-ng to fully utilise available processor cores.
-Real-time monitoring showed sustained 100% CPU utilisation across all cores and increased system load during the test period.
+Real-time monitoring showed sustained 100% CPU utilisation across all cores and increased system load during the test period [1].

 ## 3. Memory Stress Test